Skip to Main Content

 1. Participating in a UNF financial aid workshop at your high school, or

-2. Sit in on a University-sponsored event with a financial aid component, including a test prep session, or
+2. Sit in on a University-sponsored event with a financial aid component, including a test prep session.

 How much is the Rising Scholars Osprey Test Prep Program award?